Tutorial: Building a Test Suite Step by Step

 Iteration 4: Extract a Base Test Class

-We're about to create more test classes, and they'll all need the same Playwright setup.
-Let's extract that into a base class.
+We're about to create more test classes, and they'll all need the same annotations.
+Let's extract them into a base class.
+While we're at it, we'll configure the browser to run in headless mode using an OptionsFactory.

 Create the Base Class